 The Terracotta Warriors is a collection of terracotta figures showcasing the armies of Qin Shi Huang, the first Emperor of China.
-It is a representative of funerary art in ancient China and these figures and horses were all buried with Qinshihuang, protecting the emperor after he died.
+It is a representative of funerary art in ancient China, and these figures and horses were all buried with Qin Shi Huang, protecting the emperor after he died.
 The Terracotta Warriors was discovered in 1974 by some local farmers in Lintong District, Xi’an, Shaanxi province when they were digging wells.
 There are three main square-shaped pits hosting these warriors, chariots, and horses.
-According to the discovery, there are over 8,000 soldiers, 130 chariots with 520 horses and 150 cavalry horses buried in these three pits.
+There are over 8,000 soldiers, 130 chariots with 520 horses and 150 cavalry horses buried in these three pits.

 Admission Fee: 120 for low season (Dec.1-Feb.29), 150 for high season (Mar.1-Nov.30)

 How to get to: Take the bus No.306 or Tourist Line No.5 to get there, which costs 7RMB and 1 hour